A sick child, so now what?

 Of course all children can get ill from time to time.
 This can happen whilst at the care facilities, but naturally also whilst at home.
-During any illness, we look at the poorly child’s wellbeing, but also whether the pedagogical employees can give the poorly child the extra attention he or she needs, as well as any possible consequences for the other children.
+During any illness, we look out for the sick child’s wellbeing, but also whether the pedagogical employees can give the sick child the extra attention he or she needs, as well as any possible consequences for the other children.
 How high a child’s temperature is doesn’t necessarily indicate the severity of the illness.
 A child can be clingy and ill without having a high temperature.
 In these situations you therefore may be asked to come and collect your child.
-Poorly children feel most comfortable in a quiet environment, where they can receive all the attention they need.
+Sick children feel most comfortable in a quiet environment, where they can receive all the attention they need.
 Het Steigertje follows the GGD’s guidelines in case of illnesses.
 You can read more about possible exclusions here.

 Please contact the group’s location manager or pedagogical employee before you bring in your child if you are in any doubt as to whether your child is too ill to attend.